syncfusion/flutter-widgets/packages/syncfusion_flutter_maps/README.md

 **Inverted polygon** - Support has been provided for applying color to the inverted polygon with the inner polygon being transparent and the outer portion covered by an overlay color.

 ![inverted polygon](https://cdn.syncfusion.com/content/images/Flutter/pub_images/maps_images/inverted-polygon.png)

+**Custom bounds** - Provides an option to specify the visual limits for viewing a specific region in Maps.

 ## Get the demo application